php-fig/fig-standards/proposed/http-message.md

      * The path MUST be prefixed with "/"; if not, the implementation MAY
      * provide the prefix itself.
      *
-     * The implementation MUST percent encode reserved characters as
+     * The implementation MUST percent-encode reserved characters as
      * specified in RFC 3986, Section 2, but MUST NOT double-encode any
      * characters.
      *